aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/_index.md

 {{% alert color="primary" %}}

 If your spreadsheet contains formulas, it is best to call [**Workbook.CalculateFormula()**](https://reference.aspose.com/cells/go-cpp/workbook/calculateformula/) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula-dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so will ensure that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}

-## **Advance topics**
+## **Advanced topics**
 - [Add PDF Bookmarks with Named Destinations](/cells/cpp/add-pdf-bookmarks-with-named-destinations/)
 - [Change the Font on just the specific Unicode characters while saving to PDF](/cells/cpp/change-the-font-on-just-the-specific-unicode-characters-while-saving-to-pdf/)
 - [Convert XLSX File to PDF Format](/cells/cpp/convert-xlsx-file-to-pdf-format/)